 OutSystems provides a framework for syncing data between your mobile application and server.
 The framework consists of a set of actions and blocks available in the OutSystems Mobile UI Framework app templates and enables you to create the business logic, trigger the sync and react to sync outcomes and changes in network status.
-The sync framework assumes that the server data model is a lightweight local entity data model.
+You can use the framework to create a mechanism to sync only the data you need, making the sync lightweight.

 In this overview we use the read-only sync mechanism as an example, but the process is applicable to other sync patterns.
 In the example that follows, the catalogue of products is on the server and during the sync the app updates the local product list.

 For the local entities that were created by Add Entity from Database command you can use accelerators.
 Some parts of the logic can be generated automatically by right-clicking such local entities and selecting one of the Create Action to Sync Data commands.

 1. Create both client and server logic